denten-books/plain-text/4-screen.md

 @comer_internet_2006, 32: "The telegraph is a digital device because instead of sending a continuous signal that is an exact analog of the input, the telegraph clicks to send the individual characters."

-[^ln3-mindflex]: The American toy giant Mattel makes a game called "Mindflex."
-The Frequently Asked Questions page includes the following prompt: "Have you ever dreamed of moving an object with the power of your mind?
-Mindflex Duel™ makes that dream a reality!
-Utilizing advanced Mindflex Duel™ technology, the wireless headset reads your brainwave activity.
-Concentrate...and the ball rises on a cushion of air!
-Relax...and the ball descends.
-It's literally mind over matter!" (@mindflex_mindflex:_2015)

 [^ln3-cont]: Gregory Hickok, a prominent cognitive scientists working out of University of California, Irvine writes: "The brain samples the world in